d-an/allocation/README.md

-The package implements some capital allocation rules explained e.g. in the literature mentioned in the references below.
+This package implements some capital allocation rules explained e.g. in the literature mentioned in the references below.

 Installation
 ------------